IDMNYU/DMUY1143_A_IdeationPrototyping_Spring2021_Bennett/Future_weeklyBrief.md

 5. Began researching and collecting materials for your Future Project.
 Identify what subjects/areas you are going to research, to help flesh out this future.

-#### Semester week 7 | Week 2: Go deeper

-1. Take key discoveries that you are gravitating towards from your mind maps, and further explore those explicitly and more deeply through concept maps.
-Explore the relationships and meanings behind these concepts.
-This should be larger, explorative and thoughtful.
-Post the visuals to your blog along with a written reflection about what was generated and how things have developed.
 ---